-These songs are written by Jamie, a character in WHAT DIDN’T QUITE, played by Chris, Abbie Coppard, Alistair McEachern and recently joined by Ian Stewart.
+These songs are written by Jamie, a character in WHAT DIDN’T QUITE, played by Chris, Abbie Coppard (vocals), Alistair McEachern (bass), Iain Stewart (guitar).

 “This is BRILLIANT – like a lounge Robert Wyatt” – Samuel Moore @samoore_

 Science writer Peter Forbes plays amazing lead guitar on some of these tracks.
 He wrote: